BUSI-653-codes/City-of-Vancouver-DAP-Project-Part-1-Peddaballe-Vinodh-Kumar-Reddy/README.md

 * To ensure this we need to do set of actions to ensure the data is in presentable format.
 * Once the datasets are prepared then we can ensure that we can use them to further design and efficient DAP.
 ### Step 5: Data Ingestion & Step 6: Data Storage
-* These are the steps where we creat appropriate Bucket structure mentioned in Step 3.
+* These are the steps where we create appropriate Bucket structure mentioned in Step 3.
-* Once the buckets & folders are created wecan them move to uploading the dataset files into AWS environment of S3 buckets.
+* Once the buckets & folders are created we can then move to uploading the dataset files into AWS environment of S3 buckets.
 * This will allow ease of access to data sets in AWS environment.<br>
 ![image](https://github.com/user-attachments/assets/4602b53b-ee88-475d-a77f-3e830077962b)
 *The above image display the details of “Storage” & "Ingestion" for “**Pet Inquiries**” of "***Lost and Found Inventory Dataset***"using ‘AWS-S3’<br>